apache/hudi/website/docs/deployment.md

  - We strive to keep all changes backwards compatible (i.e new code can read old data/timeline files) and when we cannot, we will provide upgrade/downgrade tools via the CLI
  - We cannot always guarantee forward compatibility (i.e old code being able to read data/timeline files written by a greater version).
 This is generally the norm, since no new features can be built otherwise.
    However any large such changes, will be turned off by default, for smooth transition to newer release.
 After a few releases and once enough users deem the feature stable in production, we will flip the defaults in a subsequent release.
- - Always upgrade the query bundles (mr-bundle, presto-bundle, spark-bundle) first and then upgrade the writers (Hudi Streamer, spark jobs using datasource).
+ - Always upgrade/downgrade the query bundles (mr-bundle, presto-bundle, spark-bundle) first and then upgrade/downgrade the writers (Hudi Streamer, spark jobs using datasource).
 This often provides the best experience and it's easy to fix any issues by rolling forward/back the writer code (which typically you might have more control over)
  - With large, feature rich releases we recommend migrating slowly, by first testing in staging environments and running your own tests.
-Upgrading Hudi is no different than upgrading any database system.
+Upgrading/Downgrading Hudi is no different than upgrading/downgrading any database system.

 Note that release notes can override this information with specific instructions, applicable on case-by-case basis.